The Sand Collector

 "And I am the Sand Man."

-Salim told me he had to go.
-We set up a time to meet on the dunes, and he disappeared, leaving me with the pale skull of the sand cat in the palm of my hand.
-When we met, he did not mention his sudden disappearance.
-He wanted to talk about the ardha, the camel racing show, and his eyes glowed, almost feverish.
-The races were held at an abandoned desert air strip.
-The al-hejin racing camels were lean, slim and agile, like him.
-The riders must be light, and he was a feather.
-War songs were sung.
-Colorful rugs and cloths were on display, hung on tent ropes.
-When training the young camel, he told me, the trainer must attach it by a rope to an elder beast, a more experienced camel.
-The rope fixed around its head controlled the younger camel's movements and it became accustomed to being mounted by a rider and being raced around a track.
-He told me about the Tulu wrestling camels from Turkey, which fought by using their long necks to leverage down their opponents.
+We set up a time to meet again on the dunes by the highway, and he disappeared, leaving me with the pale skull of the sand cat in the palm of my hand.
+When we met again, he didn't mention his sudden disappearance.
+We walked together in silence, until we passed a yellow sign: "Beware of Camels Near the Road," and Salim began talking about camels.
+He told me about the ardha, the camel racing show held at an abandoned desert air strip.
+The al-Hejin racing camels were lean, slim and agile.
+"But no one actually raises camel herds anymore," he said.
+"We can transport our possessions in the back of a pickup truck.
+Besides, when you ride a camel, there's no air-conditioning."
+He laughed, winking at me.
+He told me about the Tulu wrestling camels from Turkey, pitted against one another in competitions, who use their long necks to leverage down their opponents.
 For a moment, I imagined his neck struggling against mine, his hot breath in my ear.
 I wanted to leap onto him, to wrestle him down, but instead I sat on my hands, afraid of what I might do if they were free.

-"Do you want any tea?"
+"Would you like tea?"
 I asked.

 He nodded.
 "I like it with a lot of sugar."